 Easdale is one of the most unique places in Scotland.
 No cars, no roads and no street lamps.
 Imagine somewhere with no sound except the sea crashing on the dark and unforgiving shores of the island, the ever-present wind rustling the grass, and the singing of the birds.
 And neighbours in the rows of small white cottages chatting as they meet.
 Where else is the wheelbarrow the official mode of transport: with individually identified examples lying on the grass by the slipway for the small ferry, awaiting their owners' return, or parked up outside cottages?

 Mid 2005 saw plans announced to replace the small ferry linking Easdale Island to Ellenabeich on neighbouring Seil with a causeway, thereby improving accessibility.
-The plan is overwhelmingly opposed by residents of Easdale Island, most of whom moved there because it is an island and because they like the unique character that brings.
-We hope that common sense will prevail and the plan will be scrapped.
-But until it is, Easdale must be listed as an "endangered treasure" of Scotland: or, to put it another way, make sure you get to see it before it is changed forever.
+The plan was overwhelmingly opposed by residents of Easdale Island, most of whom moved there because it is an island and because they like the unique character that brings.
+Such proposals have a habit of recurring, so Easdale must be regarded as an "endangered treasure" of Scotland: or, to put it another way, make sure you get to see it before it is changed forever.

 On the face of it, a description of Easdale doesn't sound all that promising.
 It's a very roughly triangular island measuring maybe 600m east to west and 400m north to south.
 It gave its name to the Easdale Slate that began to be quarried here in the mid 1500s, and which by the 1800s had become an industry of worldwide importance.
 The last commercial quarrying of slate on Easdale Island was in 1911, and since then nature has been left to try to regain the landscape.